ubuntupunk/agent-rules-generator/README.md

 ### Community Contributions

 We welcome community contributions for both recipes and templates!
-Please see more details in Contributing section.
+Please see more details in the [Contributing](#contributing) section.
 If you have a recipe or template that would be useful for others:

 1. **For Recipes**: Create a YAML or text file in the `recipes/` directory following the existing format
 2. **For Templates**: Add a markdown file to the `templates/` directory with your custom template structure